zicklag/docs-1/contributing/running-locally.md

 ::: tip Debugging

-Check our Wiki for a [guide](https://github.com/directus/directus/wiki/debugging) on debugging the app and api.
+Check our Wiki for a [guide](https://github.com/directus/directus/wiki/debugging) on debugging the app and API.

 :::